akinayoola/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 3 is a script to Display the content of /etc/passwd and /etc/host task 4 is a script to 0x02-shell redirections task 5 is a script to Display the first 10 lines of /etc/passwd task 6 is a Write a script that displays the third line of the file iacta
+task 3 is a script to Display the content of /etc/passwd and /etc/host task 4 is a script to 0x02-shell redirections task 5 is a script to Display the first 10 lines of /etc/passwd task 6 is a Write a script that displays the third line of the file iact task 17 is a script to Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.a